 3, Jalan PJS 11/11, Bandar Sunway, 47500 Petaling Jaya, Selangor, +60 3-5639 0000

-Sunworld Lagoon Water Park in Kuala Lumper is in my opinion the biggest and best water park in Malaysia.
+Sunway Lagoon Water Park in Kuala Lumper is, in my opinion, the biggest and possibly the best water park in Malaysia.
 It is big enough that you could spend 2 days here and Everyone from young children to adults will have a great time and not get bored.
 It is attached to and is part of Sunworld Lagoon Malaysia which is a 6 park complex including Amusement Park, Extreme Park, Scream Park, Lost Lagoon and Wildlife Park.
 You can buy a daily ticket for all 6 parks but I seriously doubt you’d see them all and more importantly enjoy them.
 I’m just going to focus on the water park..

 Like Bukit Gambang water park they utilise an e-voucher scheme but it isn’t compulsory and cash and cards are readily excepted across the park.

 A big draw to Sunworld water park is the Vuvuzela ride which is dubbed as the ‘world’s highest, largest and most thrilling water ride!’ according to the Sunworld website.
 At 11 stories high it is definitely a large ride and one that you won’t forget in a hurry.
 The 13,000 square metre surf beach can produce waves at any required height up to a maximum of 8 foot.
 Perfect for all ages and levels of skill.
 With 21 rides and slides you’re sure to have a great time at Sunworld Lagoon Water Park and if that isn’t enough you have 5 other parks next door.